 VPNs are wonderful tools that boost online privacy, help mitigate digital surveillance, and crack open the internet to make content free once again.
 They aren’t a perfect solution for all of your internet issues, however.
 VPNs have a few small drawbacks and limitations you have to learn to work around.
 Keep the following points in mind when using your VPN.

-- VPNs aren’t very fast – Most VPN services will be slower than your standard internet connection.
+- VPNs reduce your speed – Most VPN services will be slower than your standard internet connection.
 This has a lot to do with the encryption used to scramble each packet of data as well as the extra distance information must travel to and from servers around the world.
 Expect a 10-25% loss in overall speed, less with VPN services that work hard to keep their speed scores high.

 - VPNs won’t protect you from malware – Viruses are still a problem if you use a VPN.
 Malware passes through most VPNs like they don’t even exist, which means firewalls and antivirus software are still recommended, even if you use a good VPN.